brandonivey/dolphin/docs/source/settings.rst

 DOLPHIN_REDIS_PORT
   Int (Default 6379).
 The port the redis server is running on.

+DOLPHIN_DB
+  String (Default 0).
+The database to use.
+Defaults to the redis default.

 DOLPHIN_REDIS_CONNECT
   Function (Default redis.Redis using the above host and port).
 This allows you to specify your own function for connecting to redis.
 Expects a returned connection.